tobyweston/blog/astro/src/content/blog/2012-10-06-sending-messages-vs-method-invocation.md

 };
 struct person person;
 ```
-and dereferencing it would look similar to Java
+...and dereferencing it would look similar to Java

 ``` c
 person.eat(apple)